regen-network/regen-ledger/rfcs/001-ecosystem-serfice-credit-module.md

 # Summary

-This RFC aims to layout a high level architecture and featureset for Regen Network's onchain handling of Ecosystem Service Credits.
+This RFC aims to lay out a high level architecture and feature set for Regen Network's on-chain handling of Ecosystem Service Credits.
 It was originally circulated as a [google doc](https://docs.google.com/document/d/1-CRfpZgPxiaZB4nhMwKKkeWbLDI5dYc0hmGwnGkCHP4/edit#) [1], and was accepted on 2020-05-21.

 # Need